The FMD comes into effect 09 Feb 2019, “Brexit” or not.

 Any medicinal product with a false representation of:

-- its identity, including its packaging and labeling, its name or its composition as regards any of the ingredients including excipients and the strength of those ingredients;
+its identity, including its packaging and labelling, its name or its composition as regards to any of the ingredients including excipients and the strength of those ingredients;

-- its source, including its manufacturer, its country of manufacturing, its country of origin or its marketing authorization holder; or
+its source, including its manufacturer, its country of manufacturing, its country of origin or its marketing authorization holder;

 This definition does not include unintentional quality defects and is without prejudice to infringements of intellectual property rights.

 To view examples of falsified medicines, please find the link to the World Health Organization.

 So… does that make sense to me?
 In many cases, it doesn’t.

 1) Real product in false packaging – Real product from Turkey has been repackaged as Bulgarian, English or French stock, but where was it stored in between?

 2) Stolen product diverted back into the supply chain – Goods which were stolen in Italy were then entered into the wholesale chain.

 3) False product in real packaging – where goods are relabeled for PI or where they are destroyed you must destroy the packages and PILs to prevent them being used again.

 4) Empty vials, refilled and introduced back into the supply chain – Italian Herceptin, which had been refilled after being stolen from hospital.